More

 Our Policy

 Edgbaston Golf Club is committed to complying with data protection law and to respecting the privacy rights of individuals.
-The policy applies to all of our staff, workers, directors, volunteers and consultants (“Workers”).
+The policy applies to all of our staff, workers, directors, volunteers and consultants ("Workers").

-This Data Protection Policy (“Policy”) sets out our approach to data protection law and the principles that we will apply to our processing of personal data.
+This Data Protection Policy ("Policy") sets out our approach to data protection law and the principles that we will apply to our processing of personal data.
 The aim of this Policy is to ensure that we process personal data in accordance with the law and with the utmost care and respect.

-References in this Policy to “us”, “we” and “our” are to Edgbaston Golf Club.
-References to “you”, “yourself” and “your” are to each Worker to whom this Policy applies.
+References in this Policy to "us", "we" and "our" are to Edgbaston Golf Club.
+References to "you", "yourself" and "your" are to each Worker to whom this Policy applies.

 We recognise that you have an important role to play in achieving these aims.
 It is your responsibility, therefore, to familiarise yourself with this Policy and to apply and implement its requirements when processing any personal data.
 Please pay special attention to sections 14, 15 and 16 as these set out the practical day to day actions that you must adhere to when working with Personal Data.